Michael Govan: Early life and education

+For elementary school, Govan and his brother attended the parish school in Arlington.
+In middle school, he won an art contest.
+In ninth grade, he was admitted to Sidwell Friends School, and his art portfolio was recognized by an art teacher at the school.
+He graduated from Sidwell Friends in 1981.

 He majored in art history and fine arts at Williams College, where he met Thomas Krens, who was then director of the Williams College Museum of Art.
-Govan became closely involved with the museum, serving as acting curator as an undergraduate.
-After receiving his B.A. from Williams in 1985, Govan began an MFA in fine arts from the University of California, San Diego.
+Govan became closely involved with the museum, serving as acting curator as an undergraduate and designing museum collateral, including catalogues, logos, and exhibition posters.
+He graduated with a B.A. from Williams in 1985, and for his senior thesis he created a "conceptual exhibition in which he reversed the dynamic of paintings and catalogue."
+For graduate school, Govan attended the University of California, San Diego.
+In 1988, he dropped out of graduate school to take a job working with Krens at the Guggenheim Museum.

 Career

-As a twenty-five year old graduate student, Govan was recruited by his former mentor at Williams, Thomas Krens, who in 1988 had been appointed director of the Solomon R. Guggenheim Foundation.
-Govan served as deputy director of the Solomon R. Guggenheim Museum under Krens from 1988 to 1994, a period that culminated in the construction and opening of the Frank Gehry designed Guggenheim branch in Bilbao, Spain.
-Govan supervised the reinstallation of the museum's permanent collection galleries after its extensive renovation.
+In 1988, Govan's mentor at Williams, Thomas Krens, was appointed director of the Guggenheim Museum.
+Govan at age 25 served as Krens' deputy director for six and a half years, a period that culminated in the construction and opening of the Frank Gehry designed Guggenheim branch in Bilbao, Spain.
+Govan supervised the reinstallation of the Guggenheim Bilbao museum's permanent collection galleries after its extensive renovation.

 Dia Art Foundation

 From 1994 to 2006, Govan was president and director of Dia Art Foundation in New York City.
 There, he spearheaded the conversion of a Nabisco box factory into the 300,000 square foot Dia:Beacon in New York's Hudson Valley, which houses Dia's collection of art from the 1960s to the present.
-Built in a former Nabisco box factory, the critically acclaimed museum has been credited with catalyzing a cultural and economic revival within the formerly factory-based city of Beacon.
+Built in a former Nabisco box factory (Govan actually spotted this building while piloting on a small engine plane flight from New York City to visit MASS MoCA), the critically acclaimed museum has been credited with catalyzing a cultural and economic revival within the formerly factory-based city of Beacon.
 Dia's collection nearly doubled in size during Govan's tenure, but he also came under criticism for "needlessly and permanently" closing Dia's West 22nd Street building.
 During his time at Dia, Govan also worked closely with artists James Turrell and Michael Heizer, becoming an ardent supporter of Roden Crater and City, the artists' respective site-specific land art projects under construction in the American southwest.
 Govan successfully lobbied Washington to have the 704,000 acres in central Nevada surrounding City declared a national monument in 2015.